Smethwick: Road

+Buses

 Local bus service is provided primarily by National Express West Midlands, as well as other operators.
 Smethwick is on both the Hagley Road (Birmingham, Dudley, Merry Hill, Halesowen and Stourbridge) and Dudley Road (Birmingham, Smethwick, Oldbury and Dudley) bus corridors and the famous Number 11 Birmingham Outer Circle bus routes.
 There are also direct regular bus services to West Bromwich, Wolverhampton, Oldbury, Blackheath, Harborne, Birmingham University and Dudley.
 Dudley Road corridor buses provide a bus link to the nearby City Hospital in Winson Green.